The name of one country continues to dominate U.S. politics and headlines: Russia.

 Of course, a lot as has changed since last summer — Donald Trump is now president of the United States and Hillary Clinton is no longer in politics — but the thing that remains the same is everyone still has a lot of unanswered questions about Russia.

-The White House confirms President Trump and Russian President Vladimir Putin had a second undisclosed conversation during the G20 economic summit in Germany earlier in July.
+The White House confirms President Trump and President Putin had a second undisclosed conversation during the G20 economic summit in Germany earlier in July.
 The White House claims the exchange was only pleasantries and small talk.

 The Secret Service responds after President Trump's lawyer, Jay Sekulow, questioned why the agency would have allowed Donald Trump Jr. to meet with a Russia lawyer and others during the 2016 election if it was "nefarious" on ABC's This Week.
 In a statement to Reuters, the Secret Service says: "Donald Trump Jr. was not a protectee of the USSS in June, 2016.
 Thus we would not have screened anyone he was meeting with at that time."